SettleMint

 FieldTypeDescription

-fromstringSender wallet address
+fromstringSender wallet address.

-receipt.revertReasonstring | nullRaw revert reason if failed
+receipt.revertReasonstring | nullRaw revert reason when available.

-receipt.revertReasonDecodedstring | nullHuman-readable revert reason
+receipt.revertReasonDecodedstring | nullDecoded revert reason when available.

-receipt.blockNumberstringBlock containing the transaction
+receipt.blockNumberstringBlock containing the transaction.

 Polling pattern